 What To Do Between Contract and Closing

-When I meet with purchasers and sellers for the first time, it is generally when they are to sign the contract of sale.
-With little exception, at this meeting, buyers and sellers are telling me they feel overwhelmed and confused by the process of buying and selling.
+When we meet with purchasers and sellers for the first time, it is generally when they are to sign the contract of sale.
+With little exception, at this meeting, buyers and sellers are telling us that they feel overwhelmed and confused by the process of buying and selling.
 Hopefully, our involvement alleviates your stress.
 But, why wait until we meet?
 All transactions follow the same path (and take the same detours) and it is helpful if you know what that path is in advance.

 Rest assured, that by the time you come to sign your contract, you’ve already completed the hardest part of the whole process: you’ve made the decision to buy or sell, found a buyer or seller and have agreed upon a price.

 On your first contact with us, we will inquire as to whether you’ve had a home inspection.
 If not, we will take all the preliminary information of your transaction and we will ask you to call us back after you are satisfied with the inspector’s report.
 If you are not satisfied, go back to the realtor and either renegotiate the price, request the seller to make repairs, or re-think your decision to purchase this house.

 We will then request the seller’s attorney to forward a contract.
 When we receive and review it, we will forward a preliminary list of requested changes to the contract, to the seller’s attorney, and call you for an appointment to sign.
 You will be requested to come with to the appointment with two personal checks (one for the downpayment and one for a termite inspection if not already performed by the inspector).
 If previously performed, please bring the termite report with you.

 You should start to shop around for a mortgage.
 Rates and fees vary greatly.
 We are happy to give you the benefit of our experience with lenders we’ve met in the past.
 Just ask us.